 Meet Our Team

-Cannon Heritage Consultants is a full-service cultural resource management firm headquartered in Logan, Utah with branch offices in Boise, Idaho and Missoula, Montana.
+Cannon Heritage Consultants is a full-service cultural resource management firm headquartered in Logan, Utah with branch offices in Boise, Idaho and Whitehall, Montana.

 Kenneth P. Cannon (PhD, RPA)